HL7/davinci-alerts/temp/_includes/guidance.md

 See the Admit/Discharge use case for an example of using MessageDefinition and GraphDefinition to define the Bundle.
 -->

-MessageBundles and GraphDefinition reosurce are alternative to using profiles to define the message bundles contents.
+MessageBundles and GraphDefinition resource are alternative to using profiles to define the message bundles contents.
 However, at the time of this publication, the implementation community, reference implementations, and validation tooling does not fully support them.
-{:.note-to-balloters}
+{:.stu-note}

 <!--